What are the Disability Studies (DIST) minor admissions criteria?

-Do I have to take HDFS 270 and EDUC 230 before HEPP 465 Senior Seminar?
+Do I have to take DIST 250 before DIST 465 Senior Seminar?

 I’m interested in taking a course back home and then transferring credits to UD.
 Can a transfer course count toward the minor?

-With approval from the minor faculty coordinator and your minor advisor, a transfer course may count for any minor course, except the Senior Seminar.
-Send the course title, number and description (or a syllabus) to your minor advisor, and explain which minor core or elective you want the course to count toward.
-If approved, a note will be made on your official UD transcript that the course counts toward the minor.
-It is your responsibility to contact the registrars at each institution to arrange for the transfer.
+With approval from the minor faculty coordinator and your minor advisor, a transfer course may count for any minor course, except the DIST 465 Seminar.
+First, check the university’s course transfer matrix to determine if the substitution has been approved already.
+If not, send the course title, number and description (or a syllabus) to your minor advisor, and explain which elective you want the course to count toward.
+If approved by your minor advisor, follow the university procedures for course transfers.

 I heard that independent studies can count toward minor electives.
 I’ve never done an independent study.
 What’s involved?

 If you are looking for something different – a special field experience, a chance to try research, or simply explore a topic in more depth – you should consider doing an independent study under faculty supervision.
 Many faculty members are willing to have you assist with their research projects or will guide your study on a topic of mutual interest.
 Ask your professors about their research.
 You can also get ideas from the “Faculty Projects” page on the Undergraduate Research website.
 You and the supervising faculty member will complete a “contract” (use the Independent Study/DLE” webform in UDSIS).
 The contract outlines what you and the faculty member have agreed to do.
 You also will register for the course credits just as you would for any other class.
 The faculty member will tell you what course number to use.
-Remember to consult with your minor advisor about which of the minor electives the independent study might fulfill.
+Remember that all substitutions, including an independent study, must be approved by your minor advisor.

 I am considering taking an online course for one of the minor electives.
 Will I get full credit if I take an online course?